CMHC Default Mortgage Insurance

 How is the CMHC premium calculated?

 Premium is a percentage of the loan amount, scaled by loan-to-value (LTV) ratio.
 At 95% LTV (5% down): 4.00%.
 At 90% LTV (10% down): 3.10%.
 At 85% LTV (15% down): 2.80%.
 The premium is added to the mortgage principal and amortized over the loan term.
-PST on the premium (7% in BC) is NOT financed — it must be paid in cash on closing day.
-Worked example matching the Willoughby townhouse below ($850K purchase, 5% down, $807,500 loan at the 95.01-90% LTV tier): premium = 4.00% × $807,500 = $32,300 (financed); PST = 7% × $32,300 = $2,261 (cash on closing).
-The PST line is the surprise — pre-approval letters quote the financed premium and stay silent on the cash piece.
+PST on the premium (7% in BC) is not financed — it must be paid in cash on closing day.
+Worked example matching the Willoughby townhouse below ($850K purchase, 5% down, $807,500 loan at the 90.01-95.00% LTV tier): premium = 4.00% × $807,500 = $32,300 (financed); PST = 7% × $32,300 = $2,261 (cash on closing).
+A pre-approval letter quotes the financed premium; the PST is a separate cash line, so confirm it before completion.

 Who qualifies for 30-year amortization?